icao/inheritance/README.md

           "editor.renderWhitespace": "all",
           // Controls if file decorations should use badges.
           "explorer.decorations.badges": false,
-          // Mandatory for The integration with LINUX Bar title and context menu "window.titleBarStyle": "custom",
+          // Mandatory  The integration with LINUX Bar title and context menu "window.titleBarStyle": "custom",
           // Material icon settings
           "material-icon-theme.folders.color": "#26A5FF",